BradleyGilden/frontend-concepts/HTML/lesson_04:List_Types/README.md

-# Lesson 03: Text Basics
+# Lesson 04: List Types

-This is lesson 3 of David Gray's Tutorial along with some personal notes and modification
+This is lesson 4 of David Gray's Tutorial along with some personal notes and modification